Yuan-cyber/Mental_Health_App/README.md

 - Game randomization algorithm could be enhanced with difficulty scaling
 - Mobile responsiveness could benefit from dedicated mobile UI optimizations

----

-## License

-This project is part of an academic dissertation and is provided as-is for educational and portfolio purposes.

----

-## Contact

-For technical inquiries or to discuss the architecture: [Portfolio](https://yingshuo.co.uk)